GitZH-Chen/GyroBN/README.md

 ```

-If you have any problem, do not hesitate to contact me via ziheng_ch@163.com.
+If you have any problem, please contact me via ziheng_ch@163.com.

 ## Implementations
 This source code contains GyroBN on the Grassmannian and hyperbolic spaces.
-Besides, we also implement RBN and ManifoldNorm on the Grassmannian, as shown in Tab.
+We also implement RBN and ManifoldNorm on the Grassmannian, as shown in Tab.
 3.

 ## Requirements